techniixdotcom/niix-messenger/README.md

 It looks and behaves like a calculator until you type your passcode.

-> **NiiX hasn't had an independent security audit yet.** Use your own judgment about how much
-> to trust it, especially if your safety depends on it.

 ## How it works

 There is no NiiX server anywhere — your phone runs its own Tor onion service, and your contacts